NativeScript/docs-v7/docs/core-concepts/application-architecture.md

 These modules are used as the root for UI containers.
 Currently, there are only two types of UI containers in a NativeScript app:

 * The app container - it is only one.
-You set its root module by passing it to the `application.run()` method.
+You set its root module by passing it to the `Application.run()` method.
 * Modal view containers - You can have a lot of these.
 You set a modal view's root module by passing it to the `showModal()` method of any UI component.

 A root module can have only one component at the root of its content.
 You can put virtually any UI component as a root, but the most commonly used components are the one that can have children - the layouts, `TabView`, `SideDrawer` or `Frame`.
 The `Frame` component can't have children, but it can display and navigate between page modules.